RobertWinslow/glyph-generator/README.md

 ### Fonts used

-I've stuck with public domain fonts as the input for this version, and included these fonts [in the repo here](v2-PythonPIL/fonts/), if you'd like to install them yourself.
+I've stuck with public domain fonts as the input for this release, and included these fonts in the download.

+- Most of the characters come from [Quivira](http://www.quivira-font.com/), by Alexander Lange.
-In addition to Quivira, V2 also makes use of some goofy public domain fonts by [Typodermic Fonts Inc](https://typodermicfonts.com/public-domain/).
+- This set also makes use of some goofy public domain fonts by [Typodermic Fonts Inc](https://typodermicfonts.com/public-domain/).

-There is one font missing from the font folder, though.
+- A custom set of digits I made based on an xkcd strip.
+These glyphs are also in the public domain, but the font is not included in this release.
+See below.

 In reference to [this XKCD strip](https://xkcd.com/2206/) about "capital numbers", I put together my own rendition, which you can see below.
 But alas, I know very little about font creation tools.
-And while I was able to just barely mangle another font enough to replace its letters, the resulting file, `ComputerMavisSerif-Roman_0.ttf`, is currently in too shameful a state to share.
+And while I was able to just barely mangle another font enough to replace its numbers, the resulting file, `ComputerMavisSerif-Roman_0.ttf`, is currently in too shameful a state to share.

 <table><tr><td>
 <img src="mainOutput/blob-xkcd-0.png" width="70">